behreajj/CamZup/README.md

 }
 ```

 Public fields are mutable, but changing a vector in-place is discouraged through the absence of instance methods. `static` methods, with some exceptions, require an output argument and will not instantiate one for you.
-The usage pattern for classes in the `core` package generally look like
+The usage pattern for classes in the `core` package generally looks like

 ```java
 import camzup.core.*;